cncf/glossary/content/en/runtime.md

 ## What it is

+A runtime in general is something that executes a piece of software.
+It can be seen as an abstraction of the underlying operating system that knows how to translate the commands of the program into respective actions on the operating system level.
-In [cloud native](/cloud-native-apps/) computing, runtime refers to the environment where applications or services operate.
-It includes the necessary components and resources to make software work in a cloud native setup.
+In [cloud native](/cloud-native-apps/) computing, when we talk about the runtime we refer to the container runtime.
+The container runtime is that piece of Kubernetes that knows and takes care of how to run containers.

 ## Problem it addresses